© All rights reserved

 What Customers love: Great for heavier weight loads

 The Zinus Deepak easy assembly bunkie system is our #1 overall top pick.
 If you are looking for a great platform that is easy to assemble, affordable and sturdy then this is what you should buy.
 It sits perfectly on top of any standard size bed frame or bed set.
 The outer metal support along with the center metal support bar provide additional durability for even the heaviest sleepers and mattresses.
-It has over 800 reviews on amazon with over 75% of those being 5 star reviews.
+It has hundreds of reviews on amazon with over 75% of those being 5 star reviews.
 The Deepak is made to fit any standard size bed frame (Twin, Full, Queen, King).
 It will come in a small box and with Amazon prime free 2 day shipping and free returns, you can always return it if you find that it doesn’t suit your needs.
 Once you receive the Deepak slats, set up is very simple.
 You screw the metal border together, put the slats in and simply place the slat on top of your existing bed set.

 What Customers love: Zero Assembly Required